labai/ted/ted-samples/ted-sample5/readme.txt

-Sample with spring boot using ted-spring-support with two DataSources.
+Simple sample with spring boot using ted-spring-support